xzebcex/Prankster-s-Paradise/README.md

 This application is meant to be a practical prank on someone who is easily fooled.
 The user is asked whether they want to know how to keep a gullible person entertained for hours.
 If the user replies with 'yes' or 'y,' the computer will continue to ask the same question.
 If the user enters a 'no' or 'n' response, the application exits the loop.
 If the user inputs an answer that is not a 'yes' or a 'no,' the application notifies them that their response is invalid.

 ## Table of Contents
-•	How to Install and Run.
+1. How to Install and Run
-•	How to Use.
+2. How to Use
-•	How to Contribute.
+3. How to Contribute
-•	Extra Points.
+4. Extra Points
-•	Conclusion.
+5. Conclusion

 ## How to Install and Run
 Just run the code in a Python environment to run this application.